TodePond/Habitat/documentation/signal.md

 ## `useEffect(callback)`

 Make a signal with no value.<br>
-It updates whenever one of its signals updates.
+It updates immediately, and whenever one of its signals updates.<br>

 ```javascript
 const count = useSignal(0)